An Onmyoudou School Fantasy of a Failing Private Onmyo Academy Student!!

-Tsuchimikado Harutora was born into a prestigious Onmyoji family, but he can't see "spirit energy".
-Therefore, he's been enjoying a peaceful daily life with his friends at an Onmyo branch school.
+Tsuchimikado Harutora was born into a prestigious Onmyouji family, but he can't see "spirit energy."
+Therefore, he's been enjoying a peaceful daily life with his friends at an Onmyou branch school.
 One day, his childhood friend Tsuchimikado Natsume, heir to the head family, suddenly appears.
 Will this cause his destiny spring into motion!?

 If you’re charmed by the miko outfit (yes I was… too…) I suggest you turn back at once (for now), because you probably won’t be seeing it anytime soon.
 Go away you bunch of pervies.